iamsourcer/iamsourcer/posts/my_second.md

 not combining Python + Sourcing (hmm, that sounds interesting).

 Now before I go, I'd like to leave something behind and I can keep this as sort of a log.
 Have you ever thought of sourcing from **Hackerrank** ??
-Here's an interesting take away I've just discovered and that anyone can start playing with.
+Here's an interesting take away that I've just discovered and that anyone can start playing with.

-By using **site:hackerrank.com/profile/** is the targeted way to find hackerrank profiles on Google.
-Using the site: would do this magic trick.
+Using **site:hackerrank.com/profile/** is the targeted way for us to find hackerrank profiles on Google.
+Using the site: operator would do this magic trick.
 Now if you look closer by adding the keyword:"Current" and keyword:"Education" it will allow getting rid of pretty much all junk results with nothing more but - as Golum would say - our lovely _precious profiles_.
 Although there's some sort of location added to each profile, the question here is: